Education in Vietnam: High school

 Ho Chi Minh City schoolgirls in ao dai uniform.

-High school or upper secondary school education (trung học phổ thông) consists of grades ten to twelve.
-There is often an entrance examination for high schooling.
-The score determines the schools at which students are able to enroll.
-The higher the score, the more prestigious the school.
+Most admission pathways to enter a Vietnamese high school (trung học phổ thông) take the form of a entrance examination.
+The most mainstream way is through the 10th Grade entrance exam (Kỳ thi tuyển sinh lớp 10), with each province organizing their own.
+This pathway is for students who wish to enroll in a traditional government-owned public or gifted high school.
+Students select some high schools they want to attend and rank them.
+Based on the score of the exam and the student's school choices, they would be assigned a school.

 Graduation exam

-All high school students in Vietnam are required to take a high school graduation exam (Kỳ thi Tốt nghiệp Trung học phổ thông), which is administered by the Ministry of Education and Training, at the end of grade 12 to get a diploma called the Graduation Diploma of General Upper Secondary Education (Bằng tốt nghiệp Trung học phổ thông).
-They still have to take the regular end-of-term examinations before taking the National High School Exam.

-The Ministry of Education and Training announced that for the graduation examination of 2017, five papers would be included: Mathematics, Literature, Foreign language, Natural Sciences, and Social Sciences.
+The Ministry of Education and Training announced that for the 2017 graduation examination (Kỳ thi Tốt nghiệp Trung học phổ thông), five papers would be included: Mathematics, Literature, Foreign language, Natural Sciences, and Social Sciences.
 Three papers are mandatory for all students: Mathematics, Literature (the only remaining essay-based exam paper which is the spiritual successor of 1075-1919 exams), and Foreign language.
 Foreign language exam can be one of the following: English, French, German, Chinese, Japanese, Russian or Korean (since 2021).
 Apart from three mandatory papers, student must complete a fourth paper by choosing either natural sciences (a combination of Physics, Chemistry, and Biology) or Social Sciences (a combination of History, Geography, and Civic Education).
 In some cases, before 2020, students can take both the Natural Sciences and Social Sciences and will choose the paper with the higher result to be evaluated.

-Beginning with the implementation of the 2018 General Education Program (Chương trình Giáo dục Phổ thông 2018), the structure and content of the examination are set to undergo major changes starting from 2025, when the first cohort of students fully trained under the new curriculum graduates from high school.
-Under the new program, the examination shifts its focus from knowledge recall to the assessment of students’ competencies and problem-solving skills.
-The compulsory components of the new exam include Mathematics, Literature, and two elective subjects.
-Students may choose their elective subjects from a list including Foreign Language, Physics, Chemistry, Biology, History, Geography, Informatics, Technology, and Economics and Law Education.
-The reform aims to reduce rote learning and emphasize practical application, interdisciplinary understanding, and personal development, aligning Vietnam’s high school graduation and university admission systems with international competency-based education trends.